tonyx28/gems/readme.md

 # Gem Collector
 Gem Collector is simple matching puzzle game from the genre that has brought us hits like Bejeweled, Puzzle Quest, and Candy Crush Saga.
 It is coded in JavaScript and rendered using HTML5 Canvas.
+Play it [here][live].

-![game][game]
+![game][game]Â

 ## Features
 - Game is rendered through canvas with an HTML background.